 India and Russia signed a contract for the construction of two modified Admiral Grigorovich-class (Project 1135.6P/M) guided-missile frigates destined for service in the Indian Navy on January 30, the Indian Ministry of Defense (MoD) said in a statement.

 Overall, India will procure four Project 1135.6P/M frigates under an inter-governmental agreement signed between India and New Russia in October 2016.

-Two frigates are in the final stages of construction at Russia’s Yantar shipyard in Kaliningrad on the Baltic coast, while the remaining two ships of the class will be assembled at India’s state-owned Goa shipyard with technical support from Moscow.
+Two frigates will be constructed at Russia’s Yantar shipyard in Kaliningrad on the Baltic coast, while the remaining two ships of the class will be assembled at India’s state-owned Goa shipyard with technical support from Moscow.
 All four warships are expected to be delivered to the Indian Navy by 2026.
 Total acquisition costs for the four warships are estimated at around $1.9 billion.Enjoying this article?
 Click here to subscribe for full access.
 Just $5 a month.

 The 3,620-ton Admiral Grigorovich-class is an upgraded variant of the six Talwar-class frigates that Russia built for the Indian Navy between 2003 and 2013.
 “The follow-on P 1135.6 series of frigates, customized to meet the Indian Navy’s specific requirements, are potent platforms, with a mission span covering the entire spectrum of naval warfare; air, surface and sub-surface,” the MoD said in its statement.

 “The ships would be equipped to operate in littoral and blue waters; both as a single unit and as consorts of a naval task force.
 Advanced features of stealth include a special hull design, to limit radar cross-section, low electromagnetic, infrared and under water noise signatures.
 The ships would carry highly sophisticated and state-of-art weapon systems and sensors.”